 There are several groups of mobile analytics metrics: indicators that help to monitor audience growth, user retention, user activity, and monetization.
 These mobile app analytics metrics help to monitor the effectiveness of the created product and make the required management decisions for its further development.

-New Users is the indicator that shows the number of new users that appeared on the particular day or period.
-The project will grow up when the number of new users exceeds the outflow from the application.
+New Users is the indicator that shows the number of new users that appeared on a particular day or period.
+The project will grow when the number of new users exceeds the outflow from the application.
 The ways of involving new users are advertising campaigns and the introduction of viral mechanisms.

-Total Users is the indicator that shows the number of users who are in the database to the selected date.
+Total Users shows the number of users who are in the database at the selected date.

 MAU (Monthly Active Users) is the number of active users who visited the application within a month.

 Sticky Factor = DAU / WAU or WAU / MAU, reflects the regularity of user inputs.

 The indicator shows how regularly users visit the application and helps to determine their interest in your application.
 Mobile apps analytics benefits are the possibilities to measure the success of your app by user behavior and, with the right analysis, adjust your further promotion strategy.